Patent Invalidation – Why to Consider Images in a Prior Art Search?

 How do I find a hidden prior art? – Doesn’t this question bug everyone when we conduct an invalidation search?

-While some of us try new strategies to excavate one, other explore patent databases that have not yet been explored.
+While some of us try new strategies to excavate one, others explore patent databases that have not yet been explored.
 To sum it up, we all rely on text to find a prior art.
 Isn’t it?

 We all know that a picture is worth a thousand words.
 It is capable enough to tell a story, instigate feelings, emotions, and in some cases even serves as proof of the developments that took place.